CAAPIM/Sample-App-MAS-Android-Login-User-Authentication-And-Authorization/README.md

 1. In Android Studio, open the project 'MASSecureAPISample'.
 2. In the CA OAuth Manager, create an app, and export the msso_config file (https://you_server_name:8443/oauth/manager).
 For help with this file, see [Android Guide](https://www.ca.com/us/developers/mas/docs.html?id=1).
 3. Copy the contents of the exported msso_config to src/main/assets/msso_config.json.
+4. In Policy Manager, import the policy retrieveFlights.xml as /retrieveFlights
+a.
+Publish Web API -> Enter Service name as retrieveFlights and Gateway URL as retrieveFlights -> Finish
+b.
+File -> Import Policy (into your newly created api) -> Select tradePolicy.xml
-4. Build and Deploy the app to a device.
+5. Build and Deploy the app to a device.
+6. Login to app with a valid user and you it will retreive the flight info from the database as a json